 Donation Message Ideas

-In this section, I will drill on the ideas to combine together for a typical donation message that manipulates a recipient.
+In this section, I will drill on the ideas to combine for a typical donation message that manipulates a recipient.

 Below are the donation message ideas: